I am sorry for the lack of new projects and posts on the blog for the first three months of 2024.

 We are now trying to attract new web development clients again after not taking on any large new projects for several years due to the time constraints of running the AB Electronics online store and producing thousands of boards every year.

-Changes with our Raspberry Pi expansion board sales
+Changes with our Raspberry Pi development board sales

 The past four years have been difficult for many industries and with the United Kingdom leaving the European Union due to Brexit, which resulted in all our Eurozone customers suddenly having to pay expensive import charges and experiencing customs delays when ordering from the United Kingdom.